Fused K-operators and the $q$-Onsager algebra: Introduction

-Furthermore, the L-operators themselves can be obtained by specializing 2nd component of the universal R-matrix $\mathfrak{R} \in H\otimes H$ that is known to exist in an appropriate completion of the tensor product.
-For instance, for $H=\Uqhat$ the universal R-matrix is expressed as an infinite product of $q$-exponentials involving the root vectors~\cite{Tolstoy1991,LS,Da98}\footnote{Strictly speaking, the universal R-matrices introduced in these works are for quantised Kac--Moody algebras, extensions of $U_q(\hat{\mathfrak{g}})$ by a derivation.
-However, in our work we will not make any distinction between quantised affine and Kac--Moody algebras, as all representations we consider are of zero central charge which means that we actually work with their quotients called quantum loop algebras.}.
-The evaluation of $\mathfrak{R}$ on finite-dimensional representations requires to treat $u$ as a formal parameter to avoid convergence problems.
-This was suggested in~\cite[Sec.\,13]{Dr0} and later studied for $H=U_q(\hat{\mathfrak{g}})$ in~\cite[Sec.\,4]{FR92}, see~\cite[Sec.\,1]{He17} for a review.
+Furthermore, the L-operators themselves can be obtained by specializing 2nd component of the universal R-matrix $\mathfrak{R} \in H\otimes H$ that is known to exist in an appropriate completion of the tensor product~\cite[Section~13]{Dr0}.
+For instance, for $H=\Uqhat$ the universal R-matrix is expressed as an infinite product of $q$-exponentials involving the root vectors~\cite{Da98,LS,Tolstoy1991}.\footnote{Strictly speaking, the universal R-matrices introduced in these works are for quantized Kac--Moody algebras, extensions of $U_q\hat{\mathfrak{g}}$ by a derivation.
+However, in our work we will not make any distinction between quantized affine and Kac--Moody algebras, as all representations we consider are of zero central charge which means that we actually work with their quotients called quantum loop algebras.} The evaluation of $\mathfrak{R}$ on finite-dimensional representations requires to treat $u$ as a formal parameter to avoid convergence problems.
+This was suggested in~\cite[Section~13]{Dr0} and later studied for $H=U_q\hat{\mathfrak{g}}$ in~\cite[Section~4]{FR92}, see~\cite[Section~1]{He17} for a review.
+We give an explicit calculation of the affine L-operator \smash{$\widehat{{\bf L}}^{(\h)}(u)$} from the universal R-matrix in Appendix~\ref{sec:eval-R}.

+In the framework of the universal R-matrix, let us point out that the fusion method finds a~natural interpretation: it follows from one of the axioms~\eqref{univR1}--\eqref{univR3} on the universal R-matrix, see Section~\ref{sec2.1}.